Are you following us on social media?

 In my spare time I enjoy running and cycling.

 I joined the Employment and Engagement team in January 2024 as the 50/50 job broker.
-This project arranged 50 hours of work experience with 50 employers for people aged 50 and over across Gloucestershire.
-To provide individuals with support and find them suitable work placements through the development of a range of partnerships.
+This project arranged 50 hours of work experience with 50 employers for people aged 50 and over.
 I have since transitioned into the role of an Employment Advisor within the forwards team, to assist those individuals in the Gloucester and Forest of Dean area to build their skillset, confidence and to find sustainable employment.

 Before joining the Employment and Skills Hub, I worked in marketing and design roles within education, tech, finance and health fields.